Please read this manual carefully before attempting installation

 Quick-Connect Fittings

-To ensure that your tubing has made a snug fit, pull back gently on the tubing; it should catch.
+To confirm a secure connection, gently pull back on the tubing; it should catch.
 Always check for leaks to ensure a watertight connection.

 Your RO system may be installed under a sink or in a basement.
-Do not install unit where it would be exposed to freezing temperatures.
-Connecting to an icemaker or other remote location can also be considered if a connection can be made without using more than 12” of tubing, otherwise a delivery pump may be needed.
-Farther runs can be attempted and a pump can be added later only if needed
+Do not install the unit where it may be exposed to freezing temperatures.
+Connecting to an icemaker or other remote location may be considered if the connection can be made using no more than 12 feet of tubing.
+For longer runs, a delivery pump may be required.
+Longer distances can be attempted, and a pump can be added later if needed.

 Guidelines for component placement are as follows: